AdobeDocs/campaign-classic.en/help/delivery/using/monitoring-a-delivery.md

   </tr>
   <tr>
    <td> Ignored<br /> </td>
    <td> The delivery was not sent to the recipient because of an error with his address.
-It was either denylisted, quarantined, not provided or a duplicate. <br /> </td>
+It was either on denylist, quarantined, not provided or a duplicate. <br /> </td>
   </tr>
   <tr>
    <td> Sent<br /> </td>